IHNF262/DeepLearningPractice/5_1_BuildingARecurrentNeuralNetwork-tf/README.md

 Request:
   python 3.8

-In this section, we completed two tasks.
+In this section, we try to show some typical examples with RNN or LSTM.

+__1.Dinasaur names

+__1

 __1.Initialize parameters:__
 >(1)initialization with zeros.